kronor-io/pg_incremental/README.md

 ### Creating a file list pipeline (PREVIEW)

-You can define a file list pipeline with the `incremental.create_file_list_pipeline` function by specifying a generic pipeline name, a file pattern, and a query.
-The query will be executed after an interval has passed.
-By default the time range reflected by parameter values will be "batched", meaning there can be multiple intervals processed at once.
-An alternative is to execute the query separately for every interval (useful in export scenarios).
+You can define a file list pipeline with the `incremental.create_file_list_pipeline` function by specifying a generic pipeline name, a file pattern, and a command.
+The command will be executed in a context where `$1` is set to the path of a new file (text).
+The pipeline periodically looks for new files returned by a list function and then executes the command for each new file.

 Example:
 ```sql